GEICO

-The Government Employees Insurance Company (GEICO /ˈɡaɪkoʊ/) is an American vehicle insurance company headquartered in Chevy Chase, Maryland.
-In addition to auto insurance, GEICO provides motorcycle, ATV, RV, boat, snowmobile, travel, pet, event, homeowner, renter, and jewelry insurance options.
+The Government Employees Insurance Company (GEICO /ˈɡaɪkoʊ/, colloquially capitalized as Geico) is an American vehicle insurance company headquartered in Bethesda, Maryland.
 It is the third largest auto insurer in the United States, after State Farm and Progressive Corporation.
 GEICO is a wholly owned subsidiary of Berkshire Hathaway, which provides coverage for more than 24 million motor vehicles owned by more than 15 million policy holders as of 2017.
 GEICO writes private passenger automobile insurance in all 50 U.S. states and the District of Columbia.
-The insurance agency sells policies through local agents, called GEICO Field Representatives, over the phone directly to the consumer via licensed insurance agents, and through their website.
-Its mascot is a gold dust day gecko with a Cockney accent, voiced by the English actor Jake Wood.
+The insurance agency sells policies through local agents over the phone directly to the consumer via licensed insurance agents, and through their website.
+Its mascot is a gold dust day gecko with a Cockney accent, voiced by English actor Jake Wood.
 GEICO is well known in popular culture for its advertising.